SUDEP in epilepsy

 In this article

 If you or someone you know lives with epilepsy, it is important to know about SUDEP.
-Sudden Unexpected Death in Epilepsy is the leading direct cause of death in people who have a seizure disorder.
-Knowing about SUDEP in epilepsy, why it happens and things you can do to reduce the risk, can help you feel more in control.
+Sudden Unexpected Death in Epilepsy is a significant cause of death in people who have a seizure disorder.
+Knowing about SUDEP in epilepsy, why it happens and things that may reduce the risk, can help you to feel more in control.

 SUDEP definition

 So, what is SUDEP?
-It can be defined as a “sudden, unexpected death in a person with epilepsy, with or without evidence for a seizure preceding the death, in which there is no evidence of other disease, injury, or drowning that caused the death”.
+The International League Against Epilepsy defines SUDEP as a “sudden, unexpected death in a person with epilepsy, with or without evidence for a seizure preceding the death, in which there is no evidence of other disease, injury, or drowning that caused the death”.

 SUDEP is rare.
 About one in every thousand adults with epilepsy die from SUDEP every year, and one in 4,500 children with epilepsy.

-SUDEP can happen to people with all kinds of epilepsy, although it is more common among:
+SUDEP can happen to people with all kinds of epilepsy, although it may be more common among certain groups:

 • People aged between 20 and 45